What is a literature review?

 The purpose of a literature review is to:

 - provide an overview of sources explored while researching a topic (surveys the literature)

 - provide solid background (summary of prior research) for a research paper’s investigation or research question/topic

-- synthesizes (integrates and analyzes) information about the subject
+- synthesize (integrate and analyze) information about the subject

-- Defines what you have learned from others and what the relationship of each work is to the others
+- define what you have learned from others and what the relationship of each work is to the others

-- Identifies gaps in current knowledge (shows limitations of theories or points of view) and revealing those gaps
+- identify gaps in current knowledge (shows limitations of theories or points of view) and revealing those gaps

-- Demonstrates how your research fits within the larger field of study
+- demonstrate how your research fits within the larger field of study

 4 Easy Tasks